pachun/boo/README.md

   <img src="screenshot-light.png" alt="Screenshot">
 </picture>

-Boo is a set of steps that I use to set up new or re-imaged Mac machines.
+Boo is a list of things that I install and configure on new or re-imaged Mac machines.

 - [Apps](#apps)
 - [System Settings](#system-settings)